temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 Looking deeper into the problem revealed that HTTP requests were being fulfilled, but weren't registered at any point in their progress on Temporal Web.

+[Other](https://community.temporal.io/t/temporal-cluster-always-seems-to-be-out-of-resources-but-always-seems-healthy/4938)[users](https://community.temporal.io/t/solved-context-deadline-exceeded-not-enough-hosts-to-serve-requests-errors/4328) was unable to get enough hosts to serve their requests.
+Upon reviewing their logs, they were able to correct their production environments to resolve the problem.

 If the problem is a downed service, review the logs and redeploy the server instance.
+If needed, run `tctl cluster health` and other environment-related commands to check on server health.

-If the problem persists, there might be a problem with your Workflow logic, which is explained below.
+If the problem persists, there might be a problem with your Workflow logic.
+Proceed to the next section to find out if your issue is code-related.

 ### Logic